The Ultimate Guide To Companion Planting With Green Beans

 Image of companion planting with green beans

-• Image 1: This image shows a row of green beans planted next to a row of carrots.
+- Image 1: This image shows a row of green beans planted next to a row of carrots.
 Carrots help to repel pests that can damage green beans, such as aphids and whiteflies.
-Image of Companion planting with green beans and carrots

-• Image 2: This image shows a bed of green beans planted with nasturtiums.
+- Image 2: This image shows a bed of green beans planted with nasturtiums.
 Nasturtiums attract beneficial insects that help to control pests, such as ladybugs and lacewings.
-Image of Companion planting with green beans and nasturtiums

-• Image 3: This image shows a tomato plant and a green bean plant growing together.
+- Image 3: This image shows a tomato plant and a green bean plant growing together.
 Tomatoes help to deter the nematodes that can damage the roots of green beans.
-Image of Companion planting with green beans and tomatoes

-• Image 4: This image shows a bed of green beans planted with marigolds.
+- Image 4: This image shows a bed of green beans planted with marigolds.
 Marigolds help to repel nematodes, aphids, and other pests.
-Image of Companion planting with green beans and marigolds

-• Image 5: This image shows a bed of green beans planted with chives.
+- Image 5: This image shows a bed of green beans planted with chives.
 Chives help to repel pests and can also improve the flavor of green beans.
-Image of Companion planting with green beans and chives

 Post a Comment for "The Ultimate Guide To Companion Planting With Green Beans"